nicholaswilde/frame-fi/docs/ftp-access.md

             put my-picture.png
             ```

+!!! tip "Using Web API"

+    You can also upload images using the [Web API](api.md#put-upload).

 !!! tip "Using lftp"

     For automated synchronization, the `scripts/sync.sh` script uses `lftp` to mirror a local directory to the device.
 See the [Synchronizing Files](synchronizing-files.md) section for more details.